30 January 2026

 Negatron - a MAME Desktop Frontend at its best

 MAME frontends for MacOS have always been scarce.
-That's why I was surprised to learn about this Negatron MAME Desktop Frontend being available cross platform, thus for MacOS as well.
-Already after my first tests, I was blown away by its capabilities.
-This review tries to point to the outstanding functions, especially for MacOS users, so that you can choose whether to give it a try.
+I was surprised to learn about this Negatron MAME Desktop Frontend being available (actually since 2015!) for MacOS as well.
+Already after my first tests, I was impressed from its capabilities.
+This review tries to point to the outstanding functions, especially for MacOS users.
+This is a rewrite of my old 2020 post.

-The software is updated frequently by its developer XinYingHo.
+The software is updated regularly by its developer XinYingHo.

 Tech Basics - Java and VLC under the hood